-The Minister visited the brick factory in Cameroon on July 14, 2016 as part of her tour of research institutions under her supervision.
+The Minister visited the brick factory in Cameroon as part of her tour of research institutions under her supervision.
 It also came at a time MIPROMALO was on an awareness campaign with Open Door-days organized to sensitize the citizens on latest innovations in local construction and decorative material.

-“In 2015, over 1,050 people procured local materials for various construction projects,” the General Manager of MIPROMALO, Uphie Chinje Melo, pointed out.
-She stated that customers come from all over the country with some coming from the northern part and this obviously shows the interest Cameroonians have in the local material.
+“In 2015, over 1,050 people procured local materials for various construction projects.
+Customers come from all over the country with some coming from the northern part and this obviously shows the interest Cameroonians have in the local material,” the General Manager of MIPROMALO, Uphie Chinje Melo, pointed out.

 The newly constructed brick factory in Cameroon is a good initiative of encouraging locals to be part of development in the country and apart from that the market will eventually attract investors.